 Downside To Cooking Fat Side Down

 There are two issues with smoking your pork butt fat cap down.
-One, the fat rendering and all the drippings falling straight down can cause flare-ups on an exposed direct heat source.
+First, the fat rendering and all the drippings fall straight down and can cause flare-ups on an exposed direct heat source.
 The second issue is that the fat cap can stick to the grates making a big mess and potentially causing your pork butt to tear when you go to remove it.

 Is It Better To Smoke Pork Butt Fat Side Up Or Down?